The Premium Gin Renaissance, Part 1 of 2

 Gin and Tonic became a signature of the British Empire.
 Drinking water in India was laced with bitter quinine to combat malaria and was called Tonic.
 Gin was added to make it palatable.
 On their return to Britain, G&T remained the symbol of a declining monied class on which the sun slowly set.

 It was Prohibition in the United States that first glamorised it, which lasted into the sixties.
-Heralding the Jazz Age and speakeasies, new cocktails embodied the self-confidence and decadence of affluent America.
+During the Jazz Age and Speakeasies, new cocktails embodied the self-confidence and decadence of affluent America.
 The Dry Martini became its emblem.
 No cocktail was ever as cool, sophisticated and urbane, an essential Hollywood and Boardroom accessory.
 James Bond insisted his Dry Martini was shaken, not stirred.
 I prefer the opposite.
 Either will do.

 The botanicals make every example uniquely different.
 Common ones include Coriander, liquorice, citrus peels, orris root, cassia bark, angelica and star anise.
 Often, the exact recipe is often a closely guarded secret.
 Many other botanicals can be included, including expensive ones such as saffron.

-Gin went out of fashion in the seventies and eighties and it seemed to be in terminal decline.
-However, the establishment of bar culture in Britain has restored to eminence.
-Distillers have seized upon this and there are now around 400 different bottles available.
-While budget and mid-price examples continue to struggle, the premium sector has exploded.
-These trade on style and high quality derived from artisanal production.
-New distillers and brands continue to appear and the established brands, initially caught off-guard, had to respond.
+Gin went out of fashion during the seventies and eighties, and it seemed to be in terminal decline.
+However, the establishment of bar culture in Britain has restored it to eminence.
+Distillers have seized upon this, and there are now around 400 different bottles available.
+More seem to appear with each passing day.

 Gin is vibrant again, but is it worth paying extra?
 You bet, whether you take your gin neat or use it in a cocktail, the quality shows.
 There has never been a better time to discover its diversity and find one that best suits your tastes.

-I conducted a blind comparative tasting of six premium Gins against my usual benchmark, each one being markedly different and with something unique to offer….the results are in Part 2.
+I conducted a blind comparative tasting of six premium Gins against my usual benchmark.
+Each one being markedly different and with something unique to offer.
+The results are in Part 2.

-What’s your favourite?
+What’s your favourite Gin?
 Do let me know.